ThomasMBury/ewstools/paper/paper.md

 and
 [spatialwarnings](https://cran.r-project.org/web/packages/spatialwarnings/index.html) by @genin2018monitoring,
 which both use the R programming language.
-Given the recent surge in popularity of the Python programming language [@stanvcin2019overview], a Python-based implementation of EWS should be useful.
+Given the recent surge in popularity of the Python programming language [@pypl], a Python-based implementation of EWS should be useful.
 `ewstools` also implements novel deep learning methods for EWS, which have outperformed conventional EWS in several model and empirical systems [@bury2021deep].